pranathivaddela/flow_log_parser/README.md

-# Flow Log Analyzer
+# Flow Log Parser

-A Python-based tool for analyzing flow logs and mapping them to predefined tags based on port and protocol combinations.
+A Python-based tool for parsing and analyzing AWS VPC Flow Logs and mapping them to predefined tags based on port and protocol combinations.

 ## Problem Statement
-Write a program that can parse a file containing flow log data and maps each row to a tag based on a lookup table.
+Write a program that can parse a file containing [flow log data](./flow_logs.txt) and maps each row to a tag based on a [lookup table](./lookup.csv).
 <!-- Create a program that parses AWS VPC Flow Logs (Version 2) and maps each entry to specific tags based on a lookup table.
 The program should read port/protocol combinations from a CSV file, match them against the flow logs, and generate statistics about the matches.
 The implementation must handle files up to 10MB and support up to 10,000 tag mappings while using only Python standard libraries. -->

 ## Overview

-The Flow Log Analyzer processes AWS VPC flow logs and maps each entry to tags based on destination port and protocol combinations.
+The Flow Log Parser processes AWS VPC flow logs and maps each entry to tags based on destination port and protocol combinations.
 It supports custom tag mappings through a lookup file and provides detailed statistics about traffic patterns.

 ## Features